Sudanese revolution: Opposition groups and figures

 The Sudanese opposition to al-Bashir was initially fractured, but in January 2019 unified in a coalition called the Forces of Freedom and Change (FFC, or Alliance for Freedom and Change).
 The Freedom and Change Charter signed by the alliance participants called for the removal of the government and a transition to democracy under a civilian government.

 Multiple groups and coalitions were organised at multiple levels.
 Local grassroots groups that had started organising as a loose network in 2013, called the resistance committees, played a major role in organising civil disobedience and pressuring the TMC.

 One of the key groups active in coordinating the protests is the Sudanese Professionals Association.
 The group is a civil society organisation and an umbrella group of trade unions for professionals.
 The group is composed of doctors, engineers, teachers, lawyers, journalists, pharmacists, and others.
 The group, established in 2012, operated mostly clandestinely during al-Bashir's regime in order to avoid arrest.
 The core of the group consists of urban middle-class professionals.

 Other Sudanese opposition groups include the Sudan Call (Nidaa Sudan in Arabic), a movement founded by many political figures including, Farouk Abu Issa and Dr. Amin Mekki Medani, (and included the Umma Party, the Sudanese Congress Party, the Sudan Revolutionary Front) and the National Consensus Forces (consisting of the Sudanese Communist Party and the Arab Socialist Ba'ath Party – Region of Sudan).

 Jacobin described the political movement organised by the Sudanese opposition groups as "perhaps the best organized and politically advanced in the [Middle East/North Africa] region".

 Women's activism

-1 January declaration that created the FFC included two major women's coalitions, the Women of Sudanese Civic and Political Groups, Sudanese Women's Union, No to Oppression against Women Initiative, and MANSAM.
+The 1 January declaration that created the FFC included major women's groups: the Sudanese Women's Union, No to Oppression against Women Initiative, and the MANSAM coalition (Women of Sudanese Civic and Political Groups).
 Women played a major role in the protests, sometimes constituting 70% of the daily street protestors.
 In August 2019, during the Sudanese transition to democracy period that followed the first 2018–2019 civil disobedience, coup and massacre phases of the Sudanese revolution, these organisation argued that since women had played as significant a role in the revolution as men, positions chosen by civilian–military consensus in the Cabinet of Ministers should be allotted equally between men and women, stating that Sudanese women "claim an equal share of 50–50 with men at all levels, measured by qualifications and capabilities".